ddhartma/Machine-Vision/README.md

 In the following some important ConvNets will be presented.
 ## LeNet <a id="lenet"></a>
 - Originally from 1998
-- Here LeNet with some modern implementations due to more computational power in these days
+- Below: LeNet with some modern implementations due to more computational power in these days
 - Open Jupyter Notebook ```lenet_in_keras.ipynb```
     ### Load dependencies
     ```